Policy vs Process vs Procedure: What's the Difference? (+ Examples)

 What is the difference between a policy, process, and procedure?

-While policies, processes, and procedures are all used in companies to answer specific questions, their role in answering questions are slightly different.
+While policies, processes, and procedures are all used in companies to answer specific questions, their roles in answering questions are slightly different.

 These three resources are also known as learning assets that help instruct your employees in classroom training or while in the workflow.

 Policies are the rules and regulations of your company.
+They are the goals, values, and acceptable behaviors as determined by your company leadership team.
 These guidelines are used to ensure consistency and compliance throughout your organization.

 It is a resource that tells employees the what, who, why, or when behind your business’s operations.
 Policies tell the employee what’s allowed and what’s not allowed as well as when it might be allowed.
 More specifically, a policy tells employees: